cpbotha/cpbotha.github.io/content/posts/2010-05-24-an-even-more-ultimate-boot-disk.md

 cp ubuntu-10.04-desktop-386.iso /FLASH_MNT/isos/
 </pre>

-  8. Knoppix can&#8217;t be booted directly from its iso like Ubuntu, so we have to copy the actual contents of the ISO to your flash: <pre class="brush: bash; title: ; notranslate" title="">cp -r KNOPPIX_MNT/KNOPPIX to FLASH_MNT/ cp -r KNOPPIX_MNT/boot/isolinux to FLASH_MNT/KNOPPIX/isolinux
+  8. Knoppix can’t be booted directly from its iso like Ubuntu, so we have to copy the actual contents of the ISO to your flash: <pre class="brush: bash; title: ; notranslate" title="">cp -r KNOPPIX_MNT/KNOPPIX to FLASH_MNT/ cp -r KNOPPIX_MNT/boot/isolinux to FLASH_MNT/KNOPPIX/isolinux
 </pre>

   9. replace FLASH_MNT/KNOPPIX/isolinux/isolinux.cfg with the isolinux.cfg at the bottom of this post.
-(It&#8217;s the same file, except that &#8220;KERNEL linux&#8221; is replaced with &#8220;KERNEL /KNOPPIX/isolinux/linux&#8221;, &#8220;initrd=minirt.gz&#8221; with &#8220;initrd=/KNOPPIX/isolinux/minirt.gz&#8221;, F1, F2, F3 and DISPLAY paths all fixed, e.g. &#8220;F2 f2&#8221; becomes &#8220;F2 /KNOPPIX/f2&#8221; and finally all instances of &#8220;quiet&#8221; removed)
+(It’s the same file, except that “KERNEL linux” is replaced with “KERNEL /KNOPPIX/isolinux/linux”, “initrd=minirt.gz” with “initrd=/KNOPPIX/isolinux/minirt.gz”, F1, F2, F3 and DISPLAY paths all fixed, e.g. “F2 f2” becomes “F2 /KNOPPIX/f2” and finally all instances of “quiet” removed)
  10. Now replace CUSTOM_UBCD5/ubcd/custom/custom.cfg with the custom.cfg at the bottom of this post.
  11. copy all files from CUSTOM_UBCD5 to your usb flash disk: <pre class="brush: bash; title: ; notranslate" title="">cp -r CUSTOM_UBCD5/* FLASH_MNT/
 </pre>

  12. Finally, make the whole thing bootable with the following invocation.
-It&#8217;s really important that you replace /dev/sdX1 with the correct device for your flash disk.
-To see what this is, type &#8220;mount&#8221; and see the device associated with your FLASH_MNT. <pre class="brush: bash; title: ; notranslate" title="">cd FLASH_MNT sudo ./ubcd/tools/linux/ubcd2usb/syslinux -s -d /boot/syslinux /dev/sdX1
+It’s really important that you replace /dev/sdX1 with the correct device for your flash disk.
+To see what this is, type “mount” and see the device associated with your FLASH_MNT. <pre class="brush: bash; title: ; notranslate" title="">cd FLASH_MNT sudo ./ubcd/tools/linux/ubcd2usb/syslinux -s -d /boot/syslinux /dev/sdX1
 </pre>

-You&#8217;re done.
+You’re done.
 You should now be able to boot with your EMUBD!
-Knoppix and Ubuntu can be found under &#8220;User defined&#8221;.
+Knoppix and Ubuntu can be found under “User defined”.

-Here are those files that you&#8217;ll need.
+Here are those files that you’ll need.
 First **FLASH_MNT/KNOPPIX/isolinux/isolinux.cfg**:

 <pre class="brush: bash; title: ; notranslate" title="">DEFAULT knoppix
 APPEND ramdisk_size=100000 lang=en vt.default_utf8=0 apm=power-off vga=0x311 initrd=/KNOPPIX/isolinux/minirt.gz nomce loglevel=0 tz=localtime